-This factsheet has been prepared by the Credit Transfer Centre, The Open University, PO Box 80, Milton Keynes, MK7 6AS.
+This factsheet has been prepared by the Credit Transfer Centre at The Open University.

-You are welcome to contact us regarding your application for credit transfer.
-However, please note that we are unable to advise you how much credit transfer you could be awarded before we have assessed your formal application.
+You are welcome to contact us regarding your application for credit transfer, however please note that we are unable to advise you how much credit transfer you could be awarded before we have assessed your formal application.